arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 ### Fewer system collections

-The system collections `_routing` and `_modules` are not created anymore for new new databases, as both are only needed for legacy functionality.
+The system collections `_frontend`, `_modules` and `_routing` are not created anymore for new databases by default.

+`_modules` and `_routing` are both are only needed for legacy functionality.
 Existing `_routing` collections will not be touched as they may contain user-defined entries, and will continue to work.

 Existing `_modules` collections will also remain functional.

+The `_frontend` collection may still be required for actions triggered by the web interface, but it will automatically be created lazily if needed.

 ### Named indices